 Huh.
 Weird, right?
 Why would it be necessary for our bodies to become inactive when they could be active?

-Well here’s a little history lesson for you: sleep, we tend to forget, is a little-understood phenomenon.
+Well here’s a little history lesson for you: sleep, we tend to forget, is a relatively new invention.
 Throughout humanity’s history, sleep has been written off as trivial.
 But this new study tells us that for human bodies, sleep is crucial.

 After being awake during the day, it is unfortunately necessary that we must, essentially, “refresh” our bodies.
 Does that make sense?
 It’s kind of like how cellular phones need to “recharge” in order to function after their battery runs out.
 This is novel, but think of sleep like a battery recharging: your bed is essentially a charger, your home is an outlet, and nighttime is electricity.